 - Few advanced fitness features or insights

-Garmin Venu 2 Plus: The best smartwatch to monitor energy levels
+Garmin Venu 3: The best smartwatch to monitor energy levels

-Finally, the Garmin Venu 2 Plus is worth a mention for those particularly interested in monitoring their energy reserves during the day and their recovery overnight.
-This is thanks to Garmin’s nifty Body Battery feature that combines heart rate variability, stress, and activity data to calculate the user’s energy reserves.
+Finally, the Garmin Venu 3 is worth a mention for those particularly interested in monitoring their energy reserves during the day and their recovery overnight.
+Garmin’s latest smartwatch packs the nifty Body Battery feature that combines heart rate variability, stress, and activity data to calculate the user’s energy reserves.
 A number between 1 and 100 is generated, with 100 being the maximum energy.
 It’s an excellent and surprisingly accurate measurement of energy levels.

 If you’re looking for more recommendations, find our list of honorable mentions below.

-- Fitbit Versa 3 (Amazon): If you don’t need the Sense 2’s cEDA sensor, the Versa 3 is a solid all-round tracker that should appease most buyers.
+- Fitbit Versa 3 ($158 at Amazon): If you don’t need the Sense 2’s cEDA sensor, the Versa 3 is a solid all-round tracker that should appease most buyers.

-- HUAWEI Watch D (Huawei): Few smartwatches can claim to measure blood pressure without a third-party cuff, but the HUAWEI Watch D does just that.
+- HUAWEI Watch D ($132 at Huawei): Few smartwatches can claim to measure blood pressure without a third-party cuff, but the HUAWEI Watch D does just that.

-- Samsung Galaxy Watch 4 (Amazon): At the right price, the Galaxy Watch 4 is an excellent Galaxy Watch 5 alternative, packing the same body composition and blood pressure features as its successor.
+- Samsung Galaxy Watch 4 ($279.99 at Samsung): At the right price, the Galaxy Watch 4 is an excellent Galaxy Watch 6 alternative, packing the same body composition and blood pressure features as its successor.